kuvaus/LlamaGPTJ-chat/README.md

 If you want a personality for your AI, you can change `prompt_template_sample.txt` and use `--load_template` to load the modified file.
 The only constant is that your input during chat will be put on the `%1` line.
 Instructions, prompt, response, and everything else can be replaced any way you want.
 Having different `personality_template.txt` files is an easy way to add different AI characters.
 With _some_ models, giving both AI and user names instead of `Prompt:` and `Response:`, can make the conversation flow more naturally as the AI tries to mimic a conversation between two people.

 ### Ability to reset chat context
-You can reset the chat during at any time during chatting by typing `/reset` in the input field.
+You can reset the chat at any time during chatting by typing `/reset` in the input field.
 This will clear the AI's memory of past conversations, logits, and tokens.
 You can then start the chat from a blank slate without having to reload the whole model again.

 ### Load all parameters using JSON
 You can also fetch parameters from a json file with `--load_json "/path/to/file.json"` flag.
 Different models might perform better or worse with different input parameters so using json files is a handy way to store and load all the settings at once.
 The JSON file loader is designed to be simple in order to prevent any external dependencies, and as a result, the JSON file must follow a specific format.
 Here is a simple example: